hackclub/hackclub/workshops/simple_clock/README.md

 Learn more about [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).

 Now it's time to implement a function for the proper functionality of the clock.
-Create a function `setDate` at the bottom your file.
+Create a function `setDate` at the bottom of your file.

 ```js
 function setDate() {